aseuna/discord-maid-bot/README.md

 Make sure the bot has the rights for managing/deleting messages from the channels you want it to delete messages.

-Uses discord.js.
-You have to have node.js installed alongside with discord.js and node-schedule -modules. node-schedule module by Matt Patenaude.
+Uses discord.js and node-schedule -modules.
+You have to have node.js installed. node-schedule module by Matt Patenaude.

 You may use any part of the source code at will, modified or unmodified.